What would you think if you heard that you could build your own skis?

 This not only allows you to make your own skis, but also gives you the experience of seeing the actual ski-making process and participating in the work.
 Being able to see the ski-making process is a unique and valuable experience

-Let's take a look at the whole process.
+This time, let's take a look at the entire process.

 Preparing the board materials